Symplectic/vivo-harvester-v2/elements-harvester/example-integrations/README.md

 (e.g. authorships/editorships/roles/etc).
 These are particularly useful if your crosswalks are based on the default set.

 ## Web Interface
-This provides information, and a set of CGI scripts, on how to use Apache to enable a simple "web interface" to both control and monitor the harvester.
+This provides information, and a set of CGI scripts, which can be used with Apache to enable a simple "web interface", to both control and monitor the harvester.